The Atlantic Cities, January 29, 2013

 What’s really great is that what was, for a very long time, a very murky and unclear process (as of last year when I participated) is getting much more visible and easier to circumnavigate– thanks to the good work of Team LOVELAND.

-This year's tax foreclosure auction promises to be the biggest yet with a record number of properties and Wayne County extensively promoting it.
-Add in the convenience of it being online and participation could be record setting.
+This year's tax foreclosure auction promises to be the biggest yet with a record number of properties and Wayne County extensively promoting it...
 Paffendorf and his two other co-founders at LOVELAND Technologies hope WhyDontWeOwnThis.com will enable locals to buy problem properties and turn them into assets, keeping them out of the hands of speculators and absentee landlords.

 So thank goodness for LOVELAND Technologies and its founder Jerry Paffendorf who found this presentation of info wildly inadequate.
 "Someone needs to make this clear.
 Otherwise it's just a phone book."